Quick answer

 If the same parents are watching the same kids do the same sport next season, edit the existing calendar.

 Open the calendar in the dashboard.
 Clear the old events.
 Add the new ones.
 Save.
-Every subscriber will see the new season on their next refresh.
+The feed auto-updates on every subscriber's device on their next refresh, whether they are on Apple Calendar or Google Calendar.
 No re-sharing.
 No "the link changed" message.
 No churn.

 This is the case Calfeed is built for.
 The first calendar you ever publish should outlive every individual season inside it.